dipayan-code97/Zeptagon-Hyper-Scaler-Distributed-Actor-Engine/extras/README.md

 ## Zeptagon-Hyper-Scaler-Distributed-Actor-Engine Blazingly fast, low latency actors for Golang

-Zeptagon is an ULTRA fast actor engine build for speed and low-latency applications in the backend domain for game servers, advertising brokers, trading engines, etc...
+Zeptagon is an ULTRA fast actor engine build for high speed, high performance and low-latency applications in the backend domain for game servers, advertising brokers, trading engines, etc...
 Zeptagon provides the capacity of handling **10 million messages in under 1 second**. as a Distributed Actor Engine

 ## What is the actor model?